Updated Feb 2018

 On the other hand, the working class status of the friends gave them spunk, critical climbing and exploration skills, a range of animal companions, and the freedom to sneak around.
 So long as they were willing to conform to the middle class standards of the Five, they were accepted as equals.

-Pierre’s nickname was offensive, but the kid himself was cool.
+Pierre’s nickname was offensive by today’s standards, but the kid himself was cool.
 He invented nifty gadgets, he was a star student at school, and he was clever and brave.
 With Pierre, Blyton subverted a whole bunch of racial stereotypes.
 Nicely done.

-The other people of color that the Five run into are “travellers.”
-They’re usually called gypsies, which is actually an offensive term, so I’ll use Roma instead.
+The other people of color that the Five run into are “travellers,” which in modern terms would mean Roma.
+(The term “gypsies” is actually a nasty racial slur).
 The color of their skin is not important to the narrative and is rarely called out — the books focus on the Roma characters’ class status much more strongly.

 One Roma girl, Jo, appears in many adventures.
 She’s one of the barefoot and dirty people, and also one of the most admired.
 Most fascinating to me, though, is that in more than one adventure, she is George’s doppleganger.
 (Check out the excerpt below.)